-The City of Ontario/OMUC is the water supplier for the Project and has adopted a 2020 UWMP, a copy of which is provided in Appendix A. This WSA will rely on the 2020 UWMP.
-The assumptions on ultimate (buildout) water demand in the 2020 UWMP for Ontario Ranch were derived from land use-based water demand factors according to the City's 2020 Water Master Plan.
-Specifically, all available Specific Plans and other current planning information were utilized in the 2020 Water Master Plan for the Ontario Ranch area, which includes the Project (Subarea 24 and 29) (AKM, p.
-4-12).
+This WSA will rely on the 2020 UWMP and updated information from OMUC for 2021 and 2022 data has been added where possible.
+The assumptions on ultimate (buildout) water demand in the 2020 UWMP for Ontario Ranch were derived from land use-based water demand factors according to the City's 2020 Water Master Plan (AKM).

 As stated in the 2020 Water Master Plan, "For future developments, water unit demand factors were used to estimate future water use.
 Potable water unit demand factors are generally based on the factors that were developed as a part of a study completed in May 2016 entitled "Ultimate Citywide Water Demand Estimate" (AKM, p.
 4-9).
 Further, "The residential unit demand factors were first developed in terms of gpd/person.
 Then the maximum densities (people/du and du/ac) were applied to determine the factors in other units.
 The resulting unit factors in terms of gpd/du and gpd/ac represent the maximum expected demand factors" (ibid).
-Lastly, the unit water demand factors used for the 2020 UWMP, 2020 Water Master Plan, and herein use recent actual projections of residential densities that are more than those included in the TOP (General Plan) (ibid).
+Lastly, the unit water demand factors used for the 2020 UWMP, 2020 Water Master Plan, and herein use recent actual projections of residential densities that are more than those included in the TOP (2010 General Plan) at the time the plans were written (ibid).